kingminor/POKEGUESSER/coolfile.md

 - Other Special (Mega, Legend, Mythic, Ultra beast, Vmax) // Stetch.
 Do later with more advanced parser.

 Things to use as hints!
-- height/weight
+- Color
-- color
+- Type
-- generation
+- Generation
-- type
+- Height/Weight
-- flavor text
+- Flavor Text
-- pokedex number
+- Pokédex Number